lauramanzanos23/INSY_674_FinalProject/README.md

 **Key Files**
 1. `notebooks/DataExtraction.ipynb`: TMDB ingestion.\n2. `notebooks/FeatureEngineering.ipynb`: feature pipeline.\n3. `models/PopularityModelComparison.ipynb`: supervised modeling.\n4. `models/SemiSupervisedModels_Final.ipynb`: SSL modeling (60/20/20 train/val/test).\n5. `models/export_best_models.py`: model export for app usage.

+---

+**Executive Summary**
+This project builds a pre-release decision-support system for movie success using TMDB data (2010–2025).
+It engineers leakage-safe features, benchmarks supervised regression models for popularity, and applies semi-supervised learning to improve revenue-tier prediction where labels are scarce.
+The final models (Gradient Boosting with `log1p(popularity)` and tuned Self-Training for revenue tiers) outperform baselines and are exported into a Streamlit UI for practical use.
+The work delivers actionable business value by guiding greenlighting, casting, budgeting, and release-timing decisions while outlining risks and next steps for production monitoring.